Redherring32/OpenTendo/README.md

 *[2]There is an aftermarket PPU that can be used; the part number is UA6528 (NTSC) or UA6528P (PAL), and it is available on Aliexpress.
 While it works as a direct drop-in replacement, it isn't known whether it is compatible with all NES games.

+## Changes Over The OEM
+* Uses `R15` to enable the Expansion Audio.

+* Added tapping points for stereo audio.

+* Added tapping point for RST.

+* Added a JST-PH 5 pin 2mm pitch footprint as an alternative for the `P6` connector.

 ## License: